thapapradeep884/week-5/README.md

 ```
 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/23.PNG)

-Open a new terminal, navigate to ros2_ws, and source the setup files:
+Navigate to ros2 ws in a new terminal, then source the setup files:
 ```
 . install/setup.bash
 ```